mnswifi/alx-airbnb-database/database-adv-script/optimization_report.md

 JOIN users u ON b.user_id = u.id
 JOIN properties p ON b.property_id = p.id
 JOIN payments pay ON b.id = pay.booking_id;
+WHERE b.id IS NOT NULL
+  AND u.id IS NOT NULL;

 ```

 ---